ENES100 Micropython Package

 *For some mission calls below, the value i will denote an integer value.
 In that case, i should be an int NOT a str.

-Valid calls for **CRASH_SITE**:
+Valid calls for **HYDROGEN**:

 Valid calls for **DATA**: